In this chapter:

 16.3.3.
 New Zealand epidemiology

-Pneumococcal disease occurs throughout the year, but is more common in the autumn and winter months.[31, 32] In the pre-PCV era, incidence of IPD was highest in infants and the elderly, especially among Māori and Pacific peoples.[31, 33, 34, 35]
+Pneumococcal disease occurs throughout the year, but is more common in the autumn and winter months.[31, 32] Incidence of IPD is highest in infants and the elderly, especially among Māori and Pacific peoples.[31, 33, 34, 35]

 Isolates from cases of IPD are serotyped at ESR and detailed information by age group is regularly updated on the ESR Public Health Surveillance website.